-Here is the second installment of "Do I Need This?", a series about new and trendy beauty products (or just those that might be unfamiliar and baffling to both of us).
-I'll offer my experience and opinion about whether or not I think the product under consideration is worth shelling out for.
+Welcome to the first installment of "Do I Need This?", a series about new and trendy beauty products (or just those that might be unfamiliar and baffling to both of us).
+I'll offer my experience and opinion about whether or not I think that the product under consideration is worth shelling out for.
 Obviously, you don't need ANY beauty products, so the answer is always going to be no, a little bit.
 But is it going to change your life (or face)?
 Is it going to make things easier?
 Are you going to notice any difference at all if you use it?
 That's what I'm getting at.
 You may disagree with my verdict, because we all have different bodies/faces/brains/desires, but I'll try to give you a starting point at least.

 What is it?

-Why you might need it:
+Why you don't need it:

 Basically, this comes down to weighing what these powders do against their cost.
 Most of these things are fucking pricey.
 From descriptions, these powders seem to be the kind of thing that will serve to polish an otherwise already polished look.
 So if you have your face looking almost flawless, these will add just a little something more.
 In my opinion, it's not really worth spending $30+ for just a little touch of something barely noticeably better to add to an already existing makeup routine.
 Maybe for your wedding photos, these would be worth it.
 But for everyday face?
 No. You might disagree, but we're cheap as fuck around here, so what do you expect?

 I'm not saying that these are bad products or that they are useless.
 But you probably don't need them unless you've mastered everything else makeup has to offer and are desperately trying to find one more thing that will make some difference, any difference, there has to be more out there, doesn't there, oh dear god please no have I reached the end of makeup at last???